How Asana Works: Attunement and Harmonization

 Asana practice is one of many practices found in ancient sun/moon (hatha) yoga.
-Classical hatha yoga is the branch of yoga that includes asana, it also includes kriyas, bandhas, mudras, pranayama, pratyhara, visualization, dharana (visualization and other concentrations), dhyana (meditation), mantra and other yogic practices.
-Asana practice was never intended to stand alone separate from allied processes of self discovery.
-Although asanas are powerful as long as it is practiced non-mechanically (as a deep reconditioning/reprogramming process for the neurophysiology, biochemistry, and glandular circuitry), it is best works when integrated with other yogic practices.
+Classical hatha yoga is the branch of yoga that includes asana, including kriyas, bandhas, mudras, pranayama, pratyhara, visualization, dharana (visualization and other concentrations such as mantra), dhyana (meditation), samyama, and other yogic practices.
+Asana practice was never intended to stand alone separate from these allied processes of self-discovery, purification, activation, and integration.
+Although asanas are powerful as long as they are practiced non-mechanically (as an awareness practice providing transconceptual deep reconditioning/reprogramming for the neurophysiology, biochemistry, and glandular circuitry); it's potential is released when integrated with the above yogic practices.

-Unlike gymnastics, acrobatics, or sports exercises where one uses the body/mind by exerting one's energy to accomplish a specific result, position, goal, or task; in functional process oriented asana practice asana is designed to open the body, the energy pathways (nadis), the mind, and melt down the obscuring emotions (kleshas), past negative programming (karma), bad habits (vasana), and past residual traumatic seeds (samskaras), while eventually (through consistent practice) awaken the innate but often repressed energy residing in the heart/core.
+Unlike gymnastics, acrobatics, exercise, or sports games, where one uses the body/mind and energy to accomplish a specific result, position, goal, or task; in functional process oriented asana practice, movements are designed to open the body, the energy pathways (nadis), the mind, and melt down the obscuring emotions (kleshas), past negative programming (karma), bad habits (vasana), and past residual traumatic seeds (samskaras).
+Eventually (through consistent practice) one awakens the innate, but often repressed/latent, energy residing in one's heart/core.
+That awakening allows the hatha yogi to recognize that same universal heart-core shining forth being reflected in all beings and things.

-That is a large statement, but such an awareness spontaneously and effortlessly dawns in many cases instantaneously, but with others after consistent practice over time quite naturally.
-To be certain, such is not a cognitive or intellectual belief, but an empirical subjective discovery based on heightened awareness which has been finely tuned via a functional asana practice.
-This is based on the integration of the powerful networks associated with the neuro-endocrine and neurophysiological circuits, the afferent (receptive) and efferent (motor cortex) nerve functions, and the relationships between the autonomic and the enteric nervous systems with the central nervous system, the right and left hemispheres of the brain, the sympathetic, and parasympathetic nervous systems, and the evolutionary energy matrix alignments which support not only the body, but all of life and creation and are transpersonal in nature.
-It is in the development of acknowledging, respecting, and honoring these intelligent relationships that the inner wisdom awakens from a conscious asana practice with clear focused intention.
-By conscious, I do not mean intentional in a mechanical sense, but in a witness consciousness respect; i.e., by witnessing the spontaneous manifestation of the intelligent life force emerge and express itself.
+That is a large statement, but such an awareness-practice spontaneously and effortlessly dawns instantaneously should its possibility be entertained -- should a open loving space be allowed for.
+With practitioners who tend to grab tightly upon old paradigms and configurations, who are not ready (afraid) to make the shift into new spaces, they will benefit after consistent practice over a longer period of time where trust will manifest quite naturally.
+To be certain, such is not a cognitive or intellectual belief in an external theory or system, but an empirical subjective discovery based on heightened awareness and direct experience, which self-arises by virtue of a finely tuned functional asana practice.
+Physically, this experience is based on the integration of the powerful networks associated with the neuro-endocrine and neurophysiological circuits, the afferent (receptive) and efferent (motor cortex) nerve functions, and the relationships between the autonomic and the enteric nervous systems with the central nervous system, the right and left hemispheres of the brain, the sympathetic, and parasympathetic nervous systems, and the evolutionary energy matrix alignments that support not only the body, but all of life and evolution, and are interactive and transpersonal in nature.
+It is in the development of acknowledging, respecting, and honoring these intelligent relationships that the inner wisdom awakens from a conceptually based system, to a conscious asana practice with clear focused intention upon the kundalini-shakti by the natural impulse of the innate kundalini shakti.
+By conscious, it does not mean intentional in a mechanical, controlled, limited, or willful sense; but rather, more than simply,in a mindful witness-consciousness respect, but moreover in a feeling heart-felt sense, while being increasingly aware of one's feelings, breath, prana, emotions, and bodily interactions.
+By feeling, it is not a felt-sense of the physical alone, but an awareness of the energy body becoming activated, blooming, and taking embodies form in an over-all non-dual holographic context.
+It is said that such an asana practice cannot be taught.
+That statement is correct in the sense that no ego can teach it; because the innate evolutionary potential (one's Buddhanature) is the teacher; hence, asana practice is a process of getting in touch with the indivisibility of the three bodies -- it being self-directed and self arisen.

-It is thus best to seek out this direct relationship with prana at every move and moment, not waiting after many years of "correct" consistent asana practice.
-This type of practice is kinesthetic, energy, and awareness based in the NOW waking up not only the body and/or the native awareness, but rather more so, our evolutionary/creative highest innate potential (Buddha nature), through removing the residues of past negative conditioning and afflictive emotions that are stored within the body chemistry, cellular memory, and energetic imprints (samskaras), and similar pain based reflexive circuitry.
-As these circuits become disentangled from, new circuits and energy flow are activated.
+There is no place where this relationship is not, but it is commonly ignored through negative conditioning.
+A bodymind numbness and desensitivity has become established in many (especially dogmatists and ideologues), that can be effectively dissolved.
+It is thus best to seek out this direct relationship with prana and its continuity at every move and moment.
+It is not desired to wait after many years of "correct" consistent asana practice.
+This type of practice is kinesthetic, energetic, and awareness-based in NOWPRESENCE.
+It wakes up not only the body and/or the native awareness, but rather more so, our evolutionary/creative highest innate potential (Buddha nature), through removing the residues of past negative conditioning and afflictive emotions that are frozen within the fixated spaces of the body chemistry, cellular memory, and energetic imprints (samskaras), and similar pain based reflexive circuitry.
+As these circuits become disentangled and flow is reestablished, new circuits and energy flows and circuits are activated.
 Then a strong life positive imprint becomes established that continues to instruct and inform the practitioner both on and off the yoga mat.
-Thus a natural expression of ahimsa (non-violence to self and others) is imbedded deeply as a natural result of practice.
-At the same time a higher sensitivity to health and the life force is established informing all one’s relationships.
+Thus, a natural expression of ahimsa (non-violence to self and others) is imbedded deeply as a natural result of practice after an intimate communion with the life force (prana) has become integrated into all facets of one's life.
+At the same time a higher sensitivity to health and the life force is established informing all one’s relationships (inside and out).
 Vasana or bad habits (those that are destructive to life and health) and other neurotic compensatory activities eventually are released/abandoned, while new life positive, creative, and healing relationships naturally arise.

-More energy, vigor, natural enthusiasm, focus, creativity, and inspiration for one’s spiritual practice becomes embodied when the practice becomes a full board dedication of devotion and surrender to the living spirit underlying the practice and All Our Relations.
-In turn this new found energy serves to activate synergistically further one’s innate dormant creative/evolutionary circuits and potential which in turn further potentiates even more efficient life affirmative activities thus creating a self perpetuating positive acceleration and complementary positive feedback loop fed by one’s self informed practice.
+More energy, vigor, natural enthusiasm, focus, creativity, and inspiration for one’s spiritual practice becomes embodied when the practice becomes a full board dedication of devotion and surrender to the living spirit underlying the practice in All Our Relations.
+In turn, this newly found energy serves to further synergistically activate one’s innate dormant creative/evolutionary circuits and potential, which in turn further potentiates even more efficient life affirmative activities, thus creating a self perpetuating positive acceleration and complementary positive feedback loop fed by one’s self-informed daily practice.
 The intelligence of other inter-related yogic practices such as the yams/niyams, karma yoga, bhakti yoga, pranayama, mudras, pratyhara, visualization, dharana, dhyana, and so forth will then be naturally understood as various mutually complementary adjuncts -- as different manifestations of the same realization process in diverse activities.

 The sum up the basic underlying principles of Functional Yoga are:

 Take responsibility for your daily practice.
 Responsibility means freedom, not dependence upon books, systems, peers, classes, etc. Responsibility means response-ability -- the ability to respond effectively and consciously.
 Yoga sadhana is self discipline, not a discipline imposed from outside by an outside authority, teacher, structure, or system.
 In functional yoga the teacher is innate and every present, both in and outside of time.
-The teacher is primordial consciousness itself, the teacher of even the most ancient of teachers.
-This teacher is always available to the sadhak at all times if one is so focused and onepointedly dedicated.
-This is helped along at first by focusing on the breath as the surrogate teacher.
-Then prana, Then cit-prana and Cit-Shakti, then Siva/Shakti.
+The teacher is primordial consciousness itself married to Mahashakti (the intelligent co-evolutionary energy), the teacher of even the most ancient of teachers.
+This teacher is always available to the sadhak at all times as long as it is sought and onepointedly dedicated.
+This is helped along at first by focusing on the breath as the surrogate teacher, then prana, then cit-prana, flowing through the psychic channels, and Cit-Shakti, then Siva/Shakti.

 Link body. mind, breath, energy, and the innate intelligent evolutionary power as one.
 Focus your movement with one pointed awareness on the movement, the breath, and awareness of the energy, and one's timeless relationship outside time and space as one uninterrupted continuum.
 Old karmic patterns are to drop away expunged as we move into new transconceptual dimensions which transcend limitation, but rather embrace fearlessly the unknown.
 Here that which was unconscious and unknown becomes revealed/known.
 That happens not by further ignorance here the predictability of what "was" known in the past is glommed onto, but rather by wild abandon and surrender -- vairagya and isvara pranidhana accompanied with complete conscious awareness.
 This way the intelligent life force moves us as we watch.
 Siva and Shakti remain united.
 The breath moves deeply of what appears as its own accord, but really it moves in accordance with the implicate order which is innate, natural, and unconstructed by artifice or human .